Here are a few recent things. For more of the latest and greatest, follow me on Instagram and Facebook.

 - Coasters recommended.

-The challenge – and fun – of making historical interpretations is learning the vocabulary and history of a particular pottery style, and then accepting these as guidelines for exploring and expanding that style.
-The pots I make incorporate several degrees of interpretation, from reproductions of certain stylistic methods, to individualized work inspired by those artifacts and styles.
-I am also occasionally commissioned to make replicas of specific items.
+The challenge – and fun – of making traditional pottery is learning the vocabulary and history of a particular pottery style, and then accepting these as guidelines for exploring, honoring, and expanding that style by adding my voice to the conversation.